wp-plugins/custom-content-shortcode/readme.txt

 			Description: [custom field="description"]
 		</div>

-1. The same template can be used for all *bicycle* entries.
+1. The same template can be used for all **bicycle** entries.
 We can copy & paste, or use a handy plugin called Duplicate Post for all new entries, and just edit the info fields.
-1. We can display each product like this: \www.example-site.com/bicycle/product-name
+1. We can show each product on its own page (www.example-site.com/bicycle/product-name) or several on a page:

+		[custom type="bicycle" name="bmx-super-22"]
+		[custom type="bicycle" name="mongoose-rad-fx"]
+		[custom type="bicycle" name="freestyle-B5"]

 = Custom Content Management =
 <br />